 If you question the thought of giving up control in exchange for protection, keep this in mind.
 You only do this if the courts would take the money.
 We place an LLC inside of the trust.
 You are the manager of the LLC.
 Likewise, you are the signatory on the bank accounts.
 You hold these positions until doing so would leave you subject to a court order to bring back the money.
-At that point, the trust company steps in to do what you have them to do: To protect your money.
+At that point, the trustee company steps in to do what you have them to do: To protect your money.

 Don’t get caught like the monkey who gets captured because he won’t pull his fist out of the jar.
 Sometimes you need to let go of the peanut and escape danger so you can enjoy your freedom.
-The trust lets you do just that.
+The trust strategy lets you do just that.
 You put your assets it in a vehicle that lets you enjoy them.
 At the same time, your money is protected because your legal enemy cannot freeze and seize.

 It is the beneficiary or beneficiaries, such as you and your family, who enjoy the benefits of the trust assets.
 By distancing yourself from your assets, you place them beyond the reach of creditors.
 That is, those who may win a judgment against you.
 And you do so without depriving your dependents of the benefits of the assets.
 Certain types of trusts, to some degree, permit a settlor to be a beneficiary as well.
 This is, according to the terms of the trust statutes and a carefully-worded trust deed.